wrightgabriel0220/chocobot/share/doc/yt_dlp/README.txt

 -   Thumbnail embedding in mp4 is done with mutagen if possible.
 Use --compat-options embed-thumbnail-atomicparsley to force the use of AtomicParsley instead
--   Some private fields such as filenames are removed by default from the infojson.
+-   Some internal metadata such as filenames are removed by default from the infojson.
 Use --no-clean-infojson or --compat-options no-clean-infojson to revert this
 -   When --embed-subs and --write-subs are used together, the subtitles